aercolino/enzymes3/nzymes-manual.md

 Literals offer a shortcut to their respective custom-field versions.
 It’d be tedious to create a custom field for literals, but you certainly can.

-While literal transclusions get into the content exactly like that, array and assoc executions get into the content like `Array`.
-However they only make sense when used together with another dynamic enzyme which consume them.
+While literal transclusions get into the content exactly like that, `array` and `assoc` executions get into the content like a standard PHP `array` value.
+However they only make sense when used together with another dynamic enzyme which consumes them.

 #### `array`